Wearable Sensors Market Analysis by Mordor Intelligence

 By Connectivity Technology: Bluetooth Dominance Faces NFC Disruption

 Bluetooth Low Energy held 72% connectivity share in 2024 due to smartphone ubiquity and energy efficiency.
 Continuous upgrades, such as Bluetooth LE Audio, sustain dominance by enabling multi-stream data channels at low power.
-NFC commands a 20.0% CAGR, propelled by secure short-range transfers in hospital wards and tap-to-pay integration that unifies health and commerce transactions .
+NFC is projected to grow at a 20.0% CAGR, driven by secure short-range transfers in hospital wards and tap-to-pay integration that unifies health and commerce transactions.

 Wi-Fi serves bandwidth-intensive tele-ICU feeds, while cellular 5G modules broaden coverage for elderly users without smartphones.
 Proprietary ANT+ remains popular among endurance athletes, although standardization efforts may consolidate fragmented protocols and enlarge the overall wearable sensors market.